lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 ## Deserializing modelValue

 The next goal is to write a `deserialize` function.
-In pseusocode:
+In pseudocode:

 ```js
 export function deserialize(inputDateTime) {